tradecloud/tradecloud-docs-api-v2/checklist.md

 ## Checklist ERP Design

 {% hint style="info" %}
-This part of the checklist is not applicable if you use one of the [Tradecloud One Connectors](#connector-or-api-integration)
+This part of the checklist is not applicable if you use a [Tradecloud One Connectors](#connector-or-api-integration)
 {% endhint %}

 Before starting the actual implementation, you need to verify the capabilities and requirements of your ERP system for an integration.